ADULT COUNTY JAILS STILL PUT KIDS IN SOLITARY

 RAISE THE AGE LEGISLATION IN NORTH CAROLINA

-On June 20, 2017, the North Carolina legislature voted to raise the age of jurisdiction from 16 to 18 for most cases.
-The North Carolina House of Representatives passed the Juvenile Justice Reinvestment Act, or H.B.
-280, in May 2017, and the General Assembly eventually made the change as part of a vote on the state budget.
+In June 2017, the North Carolina legislature voted to raise the age of jurisdiction from 16 to 18 for most cases through the Juvenile Justice Reinvestment Act, or Senate Bill 257.
 The legislature allocated $1 million to implement the changes, and $13.4 million to build a new juvenile detention facility.
 Raising the age of jurisdiction will prevent kids from being held in adult jails and experiencing abusive practice like solitary confinement.
-The new changes won’t go into effect until 2019 and will still allow kids charged with certain felonies to be prosecuted in adult court.
+The new changes won’t go into effect until December 1, 2019 and will still allow kids charged with certain felonies to be prosecuted in adult court.
+The state created a Juvenile Jurisdiction Advisory Committee (JJAC) as part of the Juvenile Justice Reinvestment Act.
+This 21-member committee is responsible for planning for the changes involved in the implementation of Raise the Age in North Carolina.
+The JJAC submitted an interim report to the General Assembly in March 2018, and will submit annual reports by January 15 each year going forward.
+Its final report to the General Assembly is due by Jan.
+15, 2023.

 New York State passed legislation to raise the age of jurisdiction in April 2017, which left North Carolina as the only state to charge youth as adults despite data and science showing that the practice is harmful.
 According to state advocates who have been fighting for years to make this change, there was finally broad support for reform in 2017.
 As State Representative McGrady, one of the NC bill’s sponsors noted, “[w]hat’s significant here is that this bill is supported by a broad coalition of groups, including some that have opposed the legislation in the past.”
 Supporters included conservative organizations and the faith-based community.

-H.B 280 was based in large part on the North Carolina Commission on the Administration of Law & Justice’s (NCCALJ) Report, “Recommendations for Strengthening the Unified Court System of North Carolina,” which suggested raising the age of jurisdiction for sixteen and seventeen year olds unless they are charged with violent felonies.
+S.B.
+257 (previously introduced as H.B 280) was based in large part on the North Carolina Commission on the Administration of Law & Justice’s (NCCALJ) Report, “Recommendations for Strengthening the Unified Court System of North Carolina,” which suggested raising the age of jurisdiction for sixteen and seventeen year-olds unless they are charged with violent felonies.
 State Representative Duane Hall unsuccessfully tried to pass similar legislation twice in past years, but said H.B.
 280 was finally successful because the state sheriffs association, the Administrative Office of the Courts, and NC Chief Supreme Court Justice Mark Martin supported the 2017 bill.

 A wide range of North Carolina advocates supported the move, arguing that keeping kids out of adult jails will save the state millions of dollar.
 A national study by the Justice Policy Institute shows that when states charge youth in as juveniles, they see reductions in crime and better outcomes for youth.
 Experiences in several states reflect that raise the age laws reduce recidivism rates and help more youth lead successful lives, earn a living, and contributing to the local economy.